 If you'd like to see an exclusive video of KOR members inflating bladders in 2013, click here.

 To see the Mask's photos and video of previous KOR parades, click here.

-The theme was A Brew Ha-Ha, and 14 floats - most of them beer-related - were designed by Mark Calametti and built by Steve Mussell's Mirth Co.
+The theme was Man Cannot Live on Bread Alone, a tribute to sandwiches.
+The parade included 14 floats, designed by Mark Calametti and built by Steve Mussell's Mirth Co.

 To see Mobile Mask's HD video of the 2017 parade, click here.

 The Mask's exclusive slideshow of the 2017 parade is below:

 Content copyright 2012-2017, Thrown Ventures, LLC.
 All rights reserved.